Ludof63/MTSK-analysis/README.md

-# MTS-K - Analysis with CedarDB
+# An Analysis of Germany's Fuel Prices

-This is a data analysis on the historical fuel prices in Germany with [CedarDB](https://cedardb.com), a blazingly fast **HTAP** database.
+A data analysis of the historical fuel prices in Germany with [CedarDB](https://cedardb.com), a blazingly fast **HTAP** database.

 The [Markttransparenzstelle für Kraftstoffe](https://www.bundeskartellamt.de/DE/Aufgaben/MarkttransparenzstelleFuerKraftstoffe/MTS-K_Infotext/mts-k_node.html) (MTS-K) collects the fuel prices of gas stations all over Germany.
 A history of all price changes is available at https://dev.azure.com/tankerkoenig/tankerkoenig-data.